-- Deliver an adult-led session using action rhymes to explicitly teach and practise executive function, for example, by changing the speed or actions being used, or missing out words (e.g. heads, shoulders, knees and toes);
+- Deliver an adult-led session using action rhymes to explicitly teach and practise executive functionCognitive skills that enable children to adapt their thinking and actions to achieve a ‘goal’.
+This goal may be self-chosen (e.g. to build a tower) or adult-led (e.g. respond to a question about a story)., for example, by changing the speed or actions being used, or missing out words (e.g. heads, shoulders, knees and toes);

 - Prompt and support children to use calming techniques while guiding children’s play, in response to peer conflict;